 ‘Not-Two’ actively locks in the Subject in a verbal hog-tie.
 You may not not say a word [or write a Post] about it.
 Except to call it ‘Not-Two’.

-It has lots of layers to it and you won’t really notice them until you slip on one.
-But the three most relevant can be readily listed.
+‘Not-Two’ has lots of layers to it and you won’t really notice them until you slip on one.
+But the most relevant can be readily listed.

-Thirdly, our reflexive tendency to abstract in Sign and Symbol [‘Doubles that Refer’] and hence make our World amenable to Logic and Language.
+And finally, our ready tendency to abstract into referential structures [‘Doubles that Refer’] and hence make our World amenable to Logic and Language.

 In particular, expressions formulated as ‘Sign’, and further extended in Logic, Language and ‘Thought’.
 And then cheerfully contracted or expanded until we get seriously lost.